I'm the kind of guy who starts to miss New York after ten minutes in Central Park.

 There are many kinds of tour guides in the city, and just as many approaches to the work.
 I'm most interested in the city's history, and in pointing out the hidden whispers of Manhattan's past which are still visible through the cracks in its shiny new armor.

-I distilled my early experiences as a tour guide, combined with a potted history of the city, into 400 Years in Manhattan, my valentine to the big town, which began as a stage show and later became my first book.
+I distilled my early experiences as a tour guide, combined with a potted history of the city, into 400 Years in Manhattan, my valentine to the big town.
 A lot of my other work is about New York, too, directly or indirectly: see Love Marches On, I'll Say She Is, Gimme a Thrill, and almost everything else.